 They bloom in summer when the temperature rises and sunlight last 6 hours.

-The Anemone flowers bear beautiful blue, pink, or white shade and attain a height of 2o to 40 cm when mature.
+The Anemone flowers bear beautiful blue, pink, or white shades and attain a height of 2o to 40 cm when mature.

 10. Aconitum (Monkshood)